Legal Sidebari

 While every state once broadly prohibited the production, distribution, and possession of marijuana, in the

-states have changed their laws to permit the use of cannabis for medical purposes.
-In addition, 11 states
+Columbia, three territories, and all but three states have changed their laws to permit the use of

-by adults age 21 or older.
-State laws relaxing controls on cannabis vary in scope.
-Some states permit
+ns on recreational marijuana use by adults age 21 or older.
+State laws relaxing controls on

-penalties for marijuana-related activities.
+prohibitions but maintaining civil penalties for marijuana-related activities.
+Following these changes to

 The Federal-State Divide and Its Legal Consequences